-The LEAD (Leadership Education and Development) Program provides leadership development opportunities to all CSU-Pueblo students to prepare them to lead in their future careers, lives, and communities.
-The goals of the LEAD Program are to develop future leaders who create positive change in our community.
+The Leadership Education and Development (L.E.A.D.)
+Program provides leadership development opportunities to all CSU-Pueblo students to prepare them to lead in their future careers, lives, and communities.
+The goals of the L.E.A.D.
+Program are to develop future leaders who create positive change in our community.

-Applicants to the LEAD Program must be able fully to all aspects of the program.
-Please contact Student Engagement and Leadership at 719-549-2151 with any question about the program.
+Applicants to the L.E.A.D.
+Program must be able fully commit to all aspects of the program.
+Please contact Student Engagement and Leadership at 719-549-2151 with any questions about the program.

-- Articulate what leadership is and what it means to them
+- Articulate what leadership is and what it means to you

-- Understand and implement their person leadership philosophy
+- Understand and implement your person leadership philosophy

 - Demonstrate an awareness of the knowledge and skills required to successfully lead in a diverse world

 - Have and maintain at 2.5 GPA to participate in and complete the program

 - Maintain a co-curricular transcript in Pack Link

 - Must submit class schedule before the start of each semester in the program

 Must attend six for completion.
 Complete a reflection after each session in regard to your individual leadership development, working in a team, and your impact on the community.

 - Shane Squibbs (September 23rd, 2014)

 - Women in Higher Education Leadership Symposium (October 20th, 2014)